You can buy your international train tickets (with or without seat reservation, depending on train type):

 N.B.: Most rail companies do not offer any choice as to which way your seat will face.
 This criterion produces too many operational constraints (composition of train, configuration of stations, occupancy of maintenance workshops and sidings, etc.) to be guaranteed.

-Belgian national rail cards (Large Families, Preferential Reimbursement, etc.) are not valid with rail companies like Thalys, TGV®, Eurostar or ICE trains, which have their own fare structure.
+Belgian national rail cards (Large Families, Preferential Reimbursement, etc.) are not valid on Eurostar, TGV INOUI or ICE trains, which have their own fare structure.